 The morbidity and mortality in CDH is due to fetal lung hypoplasia and pulmonary hypertension.
 Since the volume and type of intra-abdominal viscera, especially in the fetal liver, is variable, so is their impact on lung growth and pulmonary hypertension, making management difficult.
-Management options include fetal surgical intervention with FET0 at centers competent in it, delivery at tertiary care centers, elective neonatal surgery after stabilization, and the addition of neonatal strategies such as permissive hypercapnia (“gentle” ventilation).37 Tertiary care centers should provide genetic counseling, genetic screening, multiple disciplines, and individual prognoses based upon the presence of associated malformations, lung size assessment and the presence of liver herniation.38 Neonatal surgical repair of the diaphragmatic defect is no longer emergent and stabilization may be needed with extracorporeal membrane oxygenation (ECMO).39 ECMO may be required in as many as 30% to 40% of patients, often within the first 12 hours of life, and because of these factors most experts recommend delivery in an ECMO center.
-Survival has increased to 80% in some tertiary care centers, and mortality is declining in some countries from 67% to 23%.
-Andersen K, Rindom B, Jepsen S, Qvist N. Congenital diaphragmatic hernia in Western Denmark.
-2009 Jan 5;171(1-2):29-33.40
+Management options include fetal surgical intervention with FETO at centers competent in it, delivery at tertiary care centers, elective neonatal surgery after stabilization, and the addition of neonatal strategies such as permissive hypercapnia (“gentle” ventilation).37 Tertiary care centers should provide genetic counseling, genetic screening, multiple disciplines, and individual prognoses based upon the presence of associated malformations, lung size assessment, and the presence of liver herniation.38 Neonatal surgical repair of the diaphragmatic defect is no longer emergent and stabilization may be needed with extracorporeal membrane oxygenation (ECMO).39 ECMO may be required in as many as 30% to 40% of patients, often within the first 12 hours of life, and because of these factors, most experts recommend delivery in an ECMO center.
+Survival has increased to 80% in some tertiary care centers, and mortality is declining in some countries from 67% to 23%.40

-Despite these achievements, standardized protocols are urged to define research needs and improve care Reiss I, Schaible T, van den Hout L, Capolupo I, Allegaert K, van Heijst A, et al; CDH EURO Consortium.
-Standardized postnatal management of infants with congenital diaphragmatic hernia in Europe: the CDH EURO Consortium consensus.
-Neonatology.
-2010;98(4):354-64.41, and the availability of outcome data can guide protocol development.
+Despite these achievements, standardized protocols are urged to define research needs and improve care.41 The availability of outcome data can guide protocol development.
 From registry data for CDH, the overall survival in 907 patients is 67%.
 By 2013, among 6,000 patients, the overall survival was 69%.
-ECMO-treated infants survived better with a gestational age of 38 weeks (+/-2), a birth weight of 3200 grams (+/- 500), and when on ECMO for a shorter period of time.42 Gestational ages of 39 to 40 weeks likely to have a higher still survival rate.
+ECMO-treated infants survived better with a gestational age of 38 weeks (+/-2), a birth weight of 3200 grams (+/- 500), and when on ECMO for a shorter period of time.42 Gestational ages of 39 to 40 weeks are likely to have a still higher survival rate.

 Route of Delivery